nerdswords/yet-another-cloudwatch-exporter/README.md

 "cloudwatch:ListMetrics"
 ```

-The following IAM permissions are required for the transit gateway attachment (twga) metrics to work.
+The following IAM permissions are required for the transit gateway attachment (tgwa) metrics to work.

 ```json
 "ec2:DescribeTags",
 "ec2:DescribeInstances",